-21. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+3. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Principal accounting policies applied in the preparation of these financial statements are set out below.
-These policies are consistently applied to all the years presented, unless otherwise stated.

 FOREIGN CURRENCY TRANSLATION

 The functional currency of the Company is the currency of the primary economic environment in which the entity operates.
 The Company's functional and presentation currency is the national currency of Georgia, Lari.